arbazcme/notes/computerFundamentals/fundamentals.md

 It forms the backbone of modern education, business, and software engineering by executing millions of logical operations per second.

-### Classification of Computers

-Computers are categorized by their physical size, processing power, and foundational architecture.

-#### By Processing Power & Size

-* **Microcomputers / Personal Computers (PCs):** Designed for individual use.
-This includes Desktops and Laptops.
-* **Tablets & Smartphones:** Ultra-portable devices relying on touch interfaces and ARM-based processors.
-* **Servers:** Dedicated machines designed to host applications, databases, and network services.
-* **Mainframes:** Massive systems used by enterprises for bulk transaction processing.
-* **Supercomputers:** The most powerful systems used for scientific simulations and AI workloads.
-* **Embedded Systems:** Microcontrollers embedded into specialized devices such as cars, microwaves, and smartwatches.

-#### By Functionality

-* **Analog Computers:** Process continuous physical quantities.
-* **Digital Computers:** Process discrete binary values (0s and 1s).
-* **Hybrid Computers:** Combine analog and digital computation.

----

 ## 2. Hardware vs. Software & Their Interaction

 A computer requires both hardware to do the work and software to provide instructions.